skamansam/skamansam.github.io/source/_posts/2016-09-14-data-migrations-and-you.markdown

 ```
 There are a few problems with this approach, chiefly, running a data migration in the middle of a Rails migration like this is going to grind things to a halt.
 Your deploy is going to take forever!
 There is also an issue of what happens when there is an error in your data migration which will prevent everything from happening and could leave you with dangling data that another migration won't be able to fix.

-There is also the issue of changes in environemnt.
-You may have this thoroughly tested while in development or in testing environments, but production is known to throw a wrench in the works.
-This means you need to baby-sit your data migrations, which you won't be able to do while it's in a deploy migration.
+Change in environment is also a big issue.
+You may have this thoroughly tested while in development or in testing environments, but production is known to throw a wrench into the works.
+This untested environment means you need to baby-sit your data migration, which you won't be able to do while it's in a deploy migration.
 You will need to run this separately, in a production console.

 Finally, there is the obvious issue of violations to the **SRP**.
 This migration does three things: